 - Vanilla extract—a little goes a long way!
 Be sure to use the real deal, not the imitation kind.

-- Mix-ins—I’m using a combination of semisweet chocolate chips, chopped pecans, chopped pretzels, crushed potato chips and a chopped chocolate pretzel toffee bar.
+- Mix-ins—I’m using a combination of semisweet chocolate chips, chopped pecans, pretzel pieces, crushed potato chips and a chopped chocolate pretzel toffee bar.
 You can add in more ingredients, but please keep the total volume to 2 cups.

 Don’t like the mix-ins I added to this kitchen sink cookies recipe?
 The world is your oyster because you can add whatever sounds good—within reason.
 I do not suggest adding more than 2 cups total of mix-ins.

-Here are some ideas of other ingredients you can add:
+Here are some ideas of other favorite mix-ins you can add:

 - Peanut butter chips